DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-23-removing-2-filters.md

 date: 2021-08-23
 ---

-We have recently added two new filtering options to Find, for [degree requirements](/find-teacher-training/degree-requirement-filter/) and for [visa sponsorship](/find-teacher-training/visa-sponsorship-filter/).
+We have recently added 2 new filtering options to Find, for [degree requirements](/find-teacher-training/degree-requirement-filter/) and for [visa sponsorship](/find-teacher-training/visa-sponsorship-filter/).

 In order to avoid the list of filters becoming overwhelming, we also reviewed the existing filters.